Connectivity on Location: Your Options

 So isn't it safe to assume that people will want to use these beloved devices to make a Detour Guy move his flag?

-At this point, you may be saying, "No way.
+At this point, the reader of this may be saying, "No way.
 Not my phone."

 Now you get that.
 Then, you didn't.